See the Department of State's Fact Sheet for information on U.S.-Timor-Leste relations.

 You should review U.S. Embassy security messages and maintain a high level of security awareness while moving around the country.

 Timorese security forces occasionally establish official security checkpoints along roads.
 You may be expected to show your passport at these checkpoints.
-You should avoid illegal checkpoints not operated by the police or military in uniforms, which, to date, have been primarily targeted at Timorese nationals.

 Victims of Crime:

 Report crimes to the local police at 112 and contact the U.S. Embassy at +670-7723-1328.